PROCESS & POLICIES

 I am careful about proofreading, but the customer shares responsibility for checking, at the approval stage of each project, the correctness of the information in the version delivered for approval, since that is the time when the customer must look over the work done to check for any errors in the information given to me by the customer, and for gross errors of other types.
 I therefore assume no liability for the correction of such editorial or typographic errors, or for the correction of other errors, beyond providing free and prompt corrections and replacement documents.
 Revision charges will apply to the correction of any mistaken information provided to me by the customer, except as provided for under the “free factual revisions for 30 days” policy.

-Editorial or typographic errors made by us will be corrected without charge at any time.
-Corrections of editorial or typographic errors made by us will usually be delivered by e-mail within about thirty-six hours.
+Editorial or typographic errors made by Crystal Résumés will be corrected without charge at any time.
+Corrections of editorial or typographic errors will usually be delivered by e-mail within about thirty-six hours.

 My decision as to whether or not an editorial or typographic error has been made by me is final.
 Examples of the sort of errors that I will correct for free include: a misspelled word; an erroneous number; a doubled punctuation mark; a missing word space; a missing period at the end of a sentence in running text; a bullet item running together with the previous bullet item where other items in the same list each begin a new line; part of a paragraph bumped onto the next page; a singular verb or noun where a plural is called for.
 Judgment calls and purely stylistic matters will generally not be counted as errors.